 Second, as discussed in this report, because TVA has disconnected fast valving capability at its Cumberland Plant, TVA is furthermore imposing a more strict interconnection standard on Calvert City Power’s proposed generation than TVA imposes on its own existing generation.

-Third, P&D’s research and discussions with NERC indicate that the STS should be classified as a Category D contingency under NERC guidelines and would therefore not be required to be studied under these guidelines.
+Third, P&D’s research and discussions with NERC indicate that the STS should be classified as a Category D contingency under NERC guidelines.
+NERC guidelines do not normally require Category D contingencies to be mitigated.

 Notwithstanding the above, P&D’s stability analysis included in this report indicates that the installation of a transfer trip mechanism can effectively mitigate the STS well within the required response time.
 With this technical solution to the STS, TVA should permit Calvert City Power’s proposed generation to be interconnected to the TVA system.